 Yair Erez is our independent Director.
 Since October 2019, Mr. Erez has been a partner at Bain & Co., a consulting firm, focusing on private equity practice and healthcare and life sciences transactions.
 Since August 2019, Mr. Erez has been the founder of InseytAI Ltd., a Swiss based Artificial Intelligence and Machine Learning company.
-Since February 2019, Mr. Erez has been a co-founder of Meiji Kickboxing, a chain of kickboxing clubs based in London, United Kingdom.
+Since February 2019, Mr. Erez has been a co-founder of Meiji

+Kickboxing, a chain of kickboxing clubs based in London, United Kingdom.
 From February 2009 to July 2019, Mr. Erez served as an associate, and subsequently an associate partner, with his final position as a partner of McKinsey & Co., a consulting firm, focusing on private equity, healthcare and life sciences transactions, and growth strategy work for specialty pharma and other life sciences organizations.
 From 2008 to 2009, Mr. Erez served as the chief executive officer of Tactile World, a company which manufactures assistive technology for blind people.
 From 2004 to 2008, Mr. Erez served as a senior resident in Obstetrics & Gynecology at Hadassah Ein-Kerem University Hospital, Jerusalem.
 From 1999 to 2004, he was a major with the Israel Defense Forces.
 Mr. Erez received a doctor of medicine's degree from Hebrew University and an executive master of business administration's degree from Herzelliya Interdisciplinary Center in 1998 and 2010, respectively.
 We believe Mr. Erez's extensive experience qualifies him to serve as our independent director.

 Evan Norton is our independent Director.
 Since December 2019, Mr. Norton has been a managing partner at Ballast Capital LLC, a private equity firm.
 Since September 2016, Mr. Norton has been an adjunct lecturer at Kellogg School of Management of Northwestern University.
 From November 2019 to May 2021, Mr. Norton served a general partner of Accelmed Partners II L.P., a private equity firm focused on investments in commercial stage Healthtech companies.
 From January 2010 to November 2019, Mr. Norton served as a director of venture investments and subsequently as managing director of Abbott Laboratories, with his final position as divisional vice president of venture investments of Abbott Laboratories (NYSE: ABT), a medical devices and health care company which provides pharmaceuticals and health care products and services.
 From 2007 to 2010, Mr. Norton served as a principal of Onset Ventures, a private equity firm which provides early-stage venture capital in the areas of information technology and medical.
-From 2006 to 2007, Mr. Norton served as a management of Lifescan, Inc., a subsidiary of Johnson & Johnson (NYSE: JNJ) which focuses on manufacturing products on the diabetes market, specifically blood glucose monitoring systems.
+From 2006 to 2007, Mr. Norton served as a marketing manager of Lifescan, Inc., a subsidiary of Johnson & Johnson (NYSE: JNJ) which focuses on manufacturing products on the diabetes market, specifically blood glucose monitoring systems.
 From 2002 to 2003, Mr. Norton served a product manager of Stryker Corporation (NYSE: SYK), a medical technologies corporation.
-From 1998 to 2000, Mr. Norton served as a management consultant in the consulting department of PricewaterhouseCoopers LLP, a public accounting company.
+From 1998 to 2000, Mr. Norton served as an investment banking associate of JPMorgan Chase & Co.
+(NYSE: JPM), an investment bank and financial services holding company.
+From 1996 to 1998, Mr. Norton served as a management consultant in the consulting department of Pricewaterhouse Coopers LLP, a public accounting company.
 Mr. Norton received a master of business administration's degree from Northwestern University and a bachelor's degree in business administration in finance from Texas A&M University in 1996 and 2002, respectively.
 We believe Mr. Norton's extensive experience qualifies him to serve as our independent director.